 Maintain Flux, Intelligence + CPB vs Difficulty 18

-A paradox can use Maintain Flux on their turn to spend tf to continue the effects of Hastes, Slows, and Wormholes.
-Maintain Flux costs tf equal to the casting of the spell without having to re-roll to activate the spell.
+A paradox can use Maintain Flux at the start of their turn to continue the effects of Hastes, Slows, and Wormholes.
+Maintain Flux costs mp equal to half the casting cost of the active spells.
+Maintain Flux also retains any unspent tf.

 Witchcraft contains spells that require a character to wield a casting object to use.
 Caster can only use one disabling spell on a target at a time.
 Casting another disabling spell will remove the effect of the previous spell.
 Mage can passively detect and identify spells.